 - Extra features: Surveillance cameras with additional security features will cost more money.
 However, these extra features— such as motion detection, infrared/night vision, remote monitoring, wide-angle lens, video storage capacity, etc. — add great value to your security setup.

 For example, an intruder won’t likely be able to evade the surveillance of an outdoor camera with a wide-angle lens.
 Similarly, an indoor camera empowered with motion sensors and direct alerts to your phone could make all the difference in your response time to a burglary or trespasser.

 Note: For commercial camera surveillance, your costs will be higher.
-To get a free estimate on a custom commercial setup, contact our commercial security division, Sting Systems, at 702-855-3802.
+To get a free estimate on a custom commercial setup, contact our commercial security division, Sting Alarm, at 702-855-3802.
 You can also schedule free a consultation online.

 Cost Factor #2: Number of cameras installed

 The more cameras you have installed, the more money your surveillance setup will cost you.